 Demat Account Meaning in hindi:

-A collection of investments owned by the investor is called Portfolio.
+A collection of investments owned by the investor is called portfolio.
 An investor may have just one stock or multiple securities in a portfolio.
-A portfolio may also contain a diverse range of financial instruments like shares, bonds, futures, options, etc.
+It contains a diverse range of financial instruments like shares, bonds, futures, options, etc.

 Open interest refers to the total number of outstanding derivative contracts that are yet to be settled.
 From the time the buyer and seller initiate the contract until the counter-party closes it, the contract is termed to be open.
 Open-interest provides an accurate picture of the derivatives trading activity and whether the money rolling in the derivative market is rising or declining.

 Annual Report is the financial assessment of the company.
-The annual report provides a sneak peek at the financial condition and operations of the company.
-The corporate document is intended to provide shareholders with the in-depth knowledge of various parameters that constitute the performance of the company in a specified financial year.
+It provides a sneak peek at the financial condition and operations of the company.
+Annual report is intended to provide shareholders with in-depth knowledge of various parameters that constitute the performance of the company in a specified financial year.
 It is an overview of the company’s operations and its intended or unintended results in the past or previous financial year.

 The annual report is scrutinised by investors to determine the future potential of the company based on past performance.
 Annual reports contain a basic description of the industries the company is part of, audited statements of income, financial situation, cash flow, and may even include management’s discussion and analysis, the market price of the stock and dividends paid.
 It can be described as the resume of the company with reference to the previous financial year.

-Arbitrage is the risk-free return earned due to market inefficiencies leading to price differences for the same security between two distinguished markets.
-It involves simultaneous purchase and sale of the same securities in different markets to benefit from the momentary price variations prevailing in different markets.
-Arbitrage ensures that the share prices don’t deviate much from the fair value of the security.
+Arbitrage is the simultaneous purchase and sale of the same securities in different markets to benefit from the momentary price variations prevailing in different markets.
 Arbitrage ensures that the minor price differences in the same securities in different markets are eliminated, leading to uniformed prices across market exchanges.

 Averaging down is carried out when the investor acquires more stock as the price of the stock steadily declines after the initial purchase, resulting in lower average cost per share.
 It is undertaken by an investor when he feels that the share is trading lower than the perceived value, and the general consensus of the market is wrong.